-Individuals who received a notice that their personal information may have been compromised in the November 2023 Nissan North America data breach, may be qualify to submit a claim up to $4,500 from a class action settlement.
+Individuals who received a notice that their personal information may have been compromised in the November 2023 Nissan North America data breach could qualify to submit a claim for up to $4,950 from a class action settlement.
 The cybersecurity incident impacted more than 53,000 current and former employees.

-Nissan North America Inc. has agreed to pay $1.5 million to settle a class action lawsuit that alleged the company failed to properly secure and safeguard private information, including names, Social Security numbers, dates of birth, pay information and medical records.
+Nissan North America Inc. agreed to pay $1.5 million to settle a class action lawsuit alleging it failed to properly secure and safeguard private information, including names, Social Security numbers, dates of birth, pay information and medical records.
 The plaintiffs claimed that, as a result, cybercriminals gained unauthorized access to Nissan’s computer network on or about Nov.
 7, 2023.

 Who can file a claim for a data breach payout?

-Class members are current and former employees and other individuals that received a notice from Nissan North America Inc. stating that their information may have been compromised in the data breach that occurred on or about Nov.
-7, 2023.
+Class members are current and former employees and other individuals who received a notice from Nissan North America Inc. stating the data breach that occurred on or about Nov.
+7, 2023, may have compromised their information.

 How much can class members get?